Kydinhvan/Obsidian_note/README.md

 # Obsidian_note

-This is my personal Obsidian vault where I store notes and documents related to my learning journey.
+This is my personal Obsidian vault where I store notes and documents related to my Computer Science learning.
 It includes content from various subjects, coding practice, and general technical knowledge.

 ## Purpose